 PORTUGAL AN ECOLOGICAL COUNTRY

-Portugal is banking on ecological innovations, such as solar energy and floating wind turbines, to reduce its dependence on imported fossil fuels.
+Portugal is banking on ecological innovations, such as solar power and floating wind turbines, to reduce its dependence on imported fossil fuels.

 Of all the European Union, Portugal is the country that has reduced its CO2 emissions the most in 2018, with a decrease of 9%, compared to an average of 2.5% in the rest of Europe.
 This makes Portugal a green country.